yasmeenokh/class-3-coding/class-03.md

 ![if stat.](https://cdn.javascripttutorial.net/wp-content/uploads/2016/08/JavaScript-if-else-statment.png)

-If determines wether a condition is true or not, if true the first code block will run, if not the second code block will run.
+If determines whether a condition is true or not, if true the first code block will run, if not the second code block will run.

 ![syntax](https://cdn.programiz.com/sites/tutorial2program/files/js-if-else-statement.png)